Shooting at a gathering in Baltimore leaves 1 dead and 7 others wounded, police say

 A 36-year-old man died in the shooting, Worley said.
 Conditions of the wounded were critical to stable, Worley said, and they ranged in age from 22 to 45 years old, according to preliminary information.

 The identity of the man who died wasn't immediately released.
-The shooting was under investigation Monday.
+Law enforcement was seen searching for evidence in the rain behind basketball court bleachers on Sunday, the Baltimore Sun reported.

+The shooting was under investigation Monday, and Baltimore Mayor Brandon Scott said the city's police department will “diligently work to find and hold those who are responsible accountable for this horrific act of violence.”

+“To those who know who was involved — even if they are your loved one — I implore you to do the right thing and urge them to take accountability," Scott wrote in a statement posted on social media.